 What is Strawberry Rhubarb Jam?

-This easy recipe is a homemade jam made from fresh whole strawberries, rhubarb stalks, granulated sugar, and fruit pectin.
+This easy recipe is a homemade jam made on the stovetop.
+The short list of ingredients includes fresh whole strawberries, rhubarb stalks, granulated sugar, and fruit pectin.
 This jam is a great way to use up seasonal fruit that you may have bought in bulk from a local farmer’s market, or have growing in your garden!

 - 3 cups crushed fresh strawberries (4 cups of hulled and quartered strawberries)